achousal/Bioinformatics_03713/README.md

 ---

+## AI Usage
-*GenAI assistance used to create README*
+- GenAI assistance used to create README
+- GenAI used in all code.
+Original code was written by humans, but AI was used to optimize, comment, and bugfix.
+The final scripts in this directory have been modified with AI.